 - Connect your AI client — add your site's MCP endpoint URL to Claude Desktop, Gemini, or ChatGPT

-For the 9 bridge tools and 4 sync tools, enter your IATO API key in Settings → IATO MCP.
-The 26 WordPress native tools work without an IATO account.
+For the 12 bridge tools, enter your IATO API key in Settings → IATO MCP.
+The 40 WordPress native tools work without an IATO account.

 Full setup instructions, workflow examples, and technical details are on the IATO MCP plugin page.